icosa-foundation/open-brush-docs/user-guide/painting-with-open-brush.md

 Note: You can switch which hand is your painting controller and which is your palette controller by tapping the bottoms of the two controllers together.
 This is great to use if a right and left handed person are sharing controllers.

+### **Alternative Input Devices**

+For enhanced precision and pressure-sensitive painting, you can use the [Logitech MX Ink](logitech-mx-ink.md) stylus, which provides a pen-like experience with natural pressure control.

 ### **Using the palette**

 ![](<../.gitbook/assets/image (3) (1) (1) (1).png>)